AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/backend-performance.md

 ## Optimize the database for improved performance

 Database optimization is a sure-fire way to enhance the user experience and increase sales.
-When you optimize the database, the backbone of your Commerce site, you can prevent slow website performance and eliminate lengthy load times that create friction for your customers.
+When you optimize the database, the backbone of a Commerce site, you can prevent slow website performance and eliminate lengthy load times that create friction for customers.

 ### Stress testing

-High-traffic periods such as Black Friday demand that your Commerce sites handle massive traffic volumes.
-In preparation for such events, stress testing is essential to determine if a Commerce site can handle the anticipated high volume of visitors.
+High-traffic periods such as Black Friday demand that Commerce sites handle massive traffic volumes.
+In preparation for such events, stress testing is essential to understand how a site operates under exponential load increases.

 One tool you can use for stress testing is GTmetrix.
-Gauge the readiness of Commerce sites to handle high-traffic periods by configuring this tool to replicate and multiply normal visitor behavior and actions.
-Running these tests in advance helps identify and resolve issues that might affect performance and site availability during major shopping events.
+Gauge site readiness for load increases by configuring GTmetrix to replicate and multiply normal visitor behavior and actions.
+Then, run tests to identify and resolve issues that might affect performance and site availability during major shopping events.

 Learn more about preparing Commerce projects for high-traffic periods: